 •Create self-extracting Zip files: If ticked then a self-extracting Zip file will be created.
 A self-extracting Zip file is an executable program, that when run, will extract its contents.
 The benefit is that a 3rd party Zip program is not required to uncompress the files.
-Please note that as the executable is 32-bit, it is limited to roughly 2GB in size (it's not exactly 2GB as it depends on the executable extractor included in the file).
+Please note that as the self-extracting executable is 32-bit, it is limited to roughly 2GB in size (it's not exactly 2GB as it depends on the executable extractor included in the file).
+This is true even for 64-bit versions of SyncBackPro and SyncBackSE.

-•Create a multi-part Zip file with each part having the maximum size of…: If Enable disk spanning is not enabled then setting a value means you want a split zip file with each part being no more than the size specified.
-An alternative to disk spanning is to split a Zip file into several files.
-These separate parts can then be copied manually to a disk, FTP server, etc. An important point to note about spanned/split Zip files are that they cannot be modified once created (this is a limitation of the compression format, and not SyncBack).
+•Create a multi-part Zip file with each part having the maximum size of…: Setting a value means you want a split zip file with each part being no more than the size specified.
+These separate parts can then be copied manually to an FTP server, cloud, etc. An important point to note about split Zip files is that they cannot be modified once created (this is a limitation of the compression format, and not SyncBack).
 The existing Zip file will be automatically deleted and rebuilt.
 For this reason you may wish to use a Fast Backup profile that does full and incremental backups.
 Note that the naming standard used by SyncBack is not compatible with some Zip programs.
 See the section below for more details.

 •Filename extension: This option is only available when compressing each file to its own file.
 Enter the filename extension to use for the destination compressed files.
 By default '.zip' is used.